‘RHOBH’ Star Dorit Kemsley Shares Adorable Christmas Video Of Her Son Jagger With A Glowing Snowman

 Dorit Kemsley shared an adorable photo of her son Jagger while out shopping.
-The Real Housewives of Beverly Hills star posted an Instagram video of her and her 5-year-old son looking at a Christmas display at a department store, but it was the little boy’s observations about a blushing snowman that made this clip so sweet.
+The Real Housewives of Beverly Hills star posted an Instagram video of her and her 5-year-old son looking at a Christmas display at a department store, but it was the little boy’s observations about a blushing snowman that made the clip so sweet.

 In the video, Dorit and Jagger are standing by a display of white lit Christmas trees.
 A silver reindeer can be seen in the background, but Jagger’s eyes are drawn to a brightly lit musical snowman that is perched nearby.

-The son of Dorit and PK Kemsley then says he believes the snowman has a “crush” on someone because his cheeks are red.
-He then provides further proof by pointing out that the snowman’s eyes are closed and notes that he makes music because he is happy.
+The son of Dorit and PK Kemsley then said he believes the snowman has a “crush” on someone because his cheeks are red.
+He proceeded to provide further proof by pointing out that the snowman’s eyes are closed and noted that he makes music because he is happy.

-While Dorit captioned the adorable post with a “Could I love this boy anymore?,” fans of the Bravo star also fell in love with Jagger’s innocent observation.
-Many of Dorit’s Instagram fans hit the comments section of the post to remark on her son’s sweet sentiments.
+While Dorit captioned the adorable post with a “Could I love this boy anymore?” fans of the Bravo star also fell in love with Jagger’s innocent observation.
+Many of Dorit’s fans hit the comments section of the post to remark on her son’s sweet sentiments.

 “What a beautiful soul he has!” one fan wrote of Dorit’s little boy.